forta-network/docs/docs/python.md

 ## get_json_rpc_url

 A convenience function called `get_json_rpc_url` can be used to load a JSON-RPC URL for your agent.
 When running in production, this function will return a URL injected by the scan node that is running the agent.
-When running locally in development, this function will return the `jsonRpcUrl` property specified in your forta.config.json file.
+When running locally in development, this function will return the `jsonRpcUrl` property specified in your forta.config.json file (or `https://cloudflare-eth.com/` by default).

 ## get_web3_provider

 `get_web3_provider` is a convenience function that returns a [web3.py Provider](https://web3py.readthedocs.io/en/stable/providers.html) which can be used to interact with the blockchain.
 The value from `get_json_rpc_url` will be used as the JSON-RPC endpoint to connect to.

+## get_transaction_receipt

+A convenience function called `get_transaction_receipt` can be used to fetch the entire receipt of a transaction and returned in a format matching the SDK `Receipt` interface.

 ## create_block_event